lele94218/toy_jvm/README.md

-# toy_jvm
+# Toy JVM
 A toy java virtual machine implementation in C

 ## First step:

-Implement a java-liked laugage interpreter
+Implement a java-liked laugage interpreter with my lexer and parser.